Frédéric Masson: Life and career

 These works abound in details and amusing anecdotes, which throw much light on the events and men of the time, laying stress on the personal, romantic and dramatic aspects of history.
 The author was made a member of the Académie française in 1903.
 From 1886 to 1889 he edited the review Arts and Letters, published in London and New York.

 A bibliography of his works, including anonymous ones and those under an assumed name, has been published by Georges Vicaire (Manuel de l'amateur des livres du XIX siècle, tome v., 1904).
-Napoléon et les femmes has been translated into English as Napoleon and the Fair Sex (1894).
+Napoléon et les femmes was translated into English as Napoleon and the Fair Sex (1894).
 Another translation by J. M. Howell appeared under the title: Napoleon: lover and husband (1894).

 His personal library, his papers, his collection of paintings and objects about Napoléon are conserved now in the Fondation Dosne-Thiers, 27 place Saint-Georges, 75009 Paris (France).